pickledish/pickledish.github.io/_drafts/2023-04-06-goofiness.md

 ---

 To dig up the lede the rest of the way, I'm talking about the effect of a lack of psychological safety.
-For me, that "belief you won't be humiliated" translates directly into ____.
+For me, that "belief you won't be humiliated" translates directly into "belief that it's OK to be yourself".

 To reuse the earlier examples: